danielharrell/LectFall2015/Liberal.md

 ***

-In what sense are we freed through a liberal education?
-In my lecture tonight, I want to discuss one answer to this question, which nonetheless leads, I think, to two ideas, opposed ideas, of what liberal education is.
-The lecture is accordingly divided into two
-parts: a first part where I discuss the answer; then a second part where I discuss the two ideas.
+What makes liberal education liberal?
+In my lecture tonight, I want to discuss one way of answering this question, which leads, I think, to a second question: what makes liberal education education?
+The lecture is accordingly divided into two parts: a first part where I discuss the answer to the first question; then a second part where I discuss the two ideas.

 ## Part One [one]